-MSHA will hold adult and pediatric topic workshops on January 12, 2018 at the ASHA Headquarters building in Rockville, Maryland.
-Please note this important information: One workshop is half day and one is full day.
-Please note times and agenda below.
-We have established January 26 as the snow date for these workshops.
+MSHA will hold a pediatric topic workshop on January 12, 2018 at the ASHA Headquarters building in Rockville, Maryland.
+Please note this important information: We have established January 26 as the snow date for these workshops.
 Please make sure your schedule allows you to attend this workshop on January 26 in the event that it needs to be moved because of inclement weather.
 No refunds will be given if a participant cannot attend on the alternate date.

 Childhood Apraxia of Speech Using a Multi-Sensory Approach for Childhood Apraxia of Speech and Speech Sound Disorders Strategy-Rich and Video Enhanced